openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

 download data packages.

 ****************************************************************
-Keys Created by Data Czars for Encryption and Decryption
+Data Czar: Create Keys for Encryption and Decryption
 ****************************************************************

 To assure the security of data packages, the edX Analytics team encrypts all files before transferring them to a partner institution.
-As a result, when you receive a data package (or any other file from the edX Analytics team) you must decrypt the data before it can be used in any way.
+As a result, when you receive a data package (or any other file from the edX Analytics team), you must decrypt the data before it can be used in any way.

 To create the keys needed for this encryption and decryption process, you use